JerryHoTaiwan/JerryHo.github.io/_pages/cv.md

     * Published papers in **IEEE Transactions on Image Processing** and **Electornic Imaging 2020**
     * Supervisor: Prof. Homer H. Chen

+* Summer Intern, Dept. of Multimedia in Mediatek, July 2018 - August 2018
+  * Develop the framework to run and evaluate PDAF algorithms

 Publications
 ======
   <ul>{% for post in site.publications %}